openhab/openhab-addons/bundles/org.openhab.binding.mercedesme/README.md

 It seems that the API isn't _filled_ yet.

 **Pre-Condition**
-- The MercedesMe bridge is online = authorization is fine
+- The Mercedes Me bridge is online = authorization is fine
-- The MercedesMe thing is online = API calls are fine
+- The Mercedes Me thing is online = API calls are fine

 **Solution**
 - Reduce `refreshInterval` to 1 minute